Pioneer Voter and Civic Engagement Information

 As a part of a long standing tradition of exploring, learning, and working together, Lewis & Clark College values and protects the freedom of students, faculty, and staff to express political views, to exercise their right to vote, and to participate in the electoral process.
 At the same time, to retain its status as a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code, Lewis & Clark must not participate or intervene in any political campaign, on behalf of or in opposition to any candidate for political office, issue, or initiative.

 Are you voting in Multnomah County?
 The county elections office has official 24-hour ballot drop sites throughout the metropolitan area.
-Click here to find your ballot drop site.
+Click here to find a ballot drop site that works for you.

 Resource websites for voter advocacy and education, voter registration, candidate debates, special elections, primary elections, and the general election.